oldtimerza/meerkat-net/README.md

 [Meerkat](https://oldtimerza.github.io/meerkat-site/)

-A simple keyboard driven, VIM-styled todo manager.
-This is very similar to the Meerkat project I have previously worked on, that version used electron js which I had issues with and decided to make the switch to .Net to save on size.
+A simple keyboard driven, VIM-styled todo manager with an emphasis on tracking time to completion of tasks.
+The philosophy behind Meerkat is to be accessible easily and quickly at all times, and to be completely driven from the keyboard with easy to remember shortcuts.

+The main goal of this application is to make it easy to keep track of tasks that are worked on through out the course of a day and to track how long each task is worked on to make time sheet capture easy and painless.

 ## Requirements: